mikeizbicki/cmc-csci040/hw_00/README.md

 You get to choose any topic for the webpage (must be [SFW](https://en.wiktionary.org/wiki/SFW)!), and you can earn extra credit by having a large number of people visit your webpage.

-**Due:** Sunday, 6 September, midnight
+**Due:** Sunday, 12 September, midnight

 **Primary learning objectives:**

-1. demonstrate a basic knowledge of HTML, CSS, and JavaScript
+1. develop a basic knowledge of HTML, CSS, and JavaScript
-1. follow directions in introductory tutorials geared for computer programmers
+1. be able to follow directions in introductory tutorials geared for computer programmers

 **Secondary learning objectives:**